oroinc/documentation/commerce/user_guide/marketing/email_campaigns.rst

 Manage Email Campaign Records
 -----------------------------

-The following actions are available for an email campaign from the
+The following actions are available for an email campaign from the grid:
-grid:

 .. image:: /user_guide/img/marketing/marketing/marketing_campaign_action_icons.png

 - Delete the campaign from the system: |IcDelete|

-- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the campaign: |IcEdit|
+- Edit the campaign: |IcEdit|

-- Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the campaign:  |IcView|
+- View the details of the campaign: |IcView|

 .. _user-guide-email-campaigns-send: